This homemade spaghetti sauce with fresh tomatoes turns humble tomatoes into the most flavorful pasta sauce you'll ever make.

 Step 3: Simmer sauce

-Add chopped raw tomatoes, 1 teaspoon salt, red pepper flakes and parmesan rind to the pan and leave the pan to simmer slowly for about 45 minutes, stirring occasionally and breaking up the tomatoes by pressing them against the sides of the pot.
+Add tomatoes, salt, pepper flakes and parmesan rind to the pan and simmer slowly for about 45 minutes, stirring occasionally and breaking up the tomatoes by pressing them against the sides of the pot.

 Step 4: Blend sauce (optional)

-Depending on how you prefer your sauce, you have a few options, Leave the sauce as it is, with a creamy tomato base with tomatoey chunks.
-Use a food mill to pass everything through the sieve, creating a very smooth sauce.
-Or simply use an immersion blender to smooth the sauce to your preferred texture.
+Leave the sauce as it is, with a creamy tomato base with tomato chunks.
+Use a food mill to pass everything through the sieve, for a very smooth sauce.
+Or just use an immersion blender to smooth the sauce to your preferred texture.

 This is my favorite way to go!
 (Remember to remove the parmesan rind before blending.)

 Just before serving with pasta, add a few tablespoons salted pasta water to the sauce.
-Taste the sauce for seasoning and add more salt, if needed.
+Taste and add more salt, if needed.

 If adding basil, stir in shredded leaves with the pasta.
 Serve sauce with parmesan and your favorite pasta or gnocchi.